 - be able to quickly locate the papers/documents you need to complete a task.

 Although much of your information is paperless there is still a substantial amount of paper to control.
 Have 3-5 stacking trays or a desktopper with folders.
 Label the folders/trays: to do, to read, to file, refer to other people, and miscellaneous forms.
 File the paper correctly and schedule a time to process each folder.

 - Clean off your desk, leaving only papers you are going to process tomorrow in a stack on your desk.

 - In your calendar record the files you need to process.
-Place e-mails/documents that will be working on in a folder marked with the day of the week
+Place e-mails/documents to be worked on in a folder marked with the day of the week they will be processed

-- Sort all other paper and documents into their appropriate trays/ folders.
+- Sort all other papers and documents into their appropriate trays/ folders.

 Share how do you prevent emails and paperwork from drowning you.